 Often visitors ask me what my favourite rose is, and I usually can’t decide, but in recent weeks and on reflection, I think it is Lady of Shalott.
 I have written about this rose several times and have at present two in the garden, although in pots.
 Even though I had shared any information I knew on this beautiful rose previously, I did not have my own images when I wrote –Who Killed The Lady Of Shalott.

-Lady of Shalott is a prize rose with vibrant, orange-apricot chalice-shaped flowers filled with lovely loose petals, salmon pink and golden-yellow in colour.
+Lady of Shalott is a prize rose with vibrant, orange-apricot chalice-shaped flowers filled with lovely loose petals, salmon pink and golden-yellow.
 There is a tea rose scent with hints of spiced apple and cloves.
 It grows quickly into an arching, bushy shrub with mid-green foliage.
 Lady of Shallot is highly disease resistant, tolerant of shade and poor soil, and a vigorous grower.
 This rose has won numerous awards in the USA, UK, France and New Zealand for the quality of the rose and the prolific nature of the blooms.
-It can be grown in large pots and is great for cut flowers—the perfect rose.
+It can be grown in large pots and is excellent for cut flowers—the perfect rose.

-It is hard to believe that my Lady of Shallot is blooming as I write because just a few weeks ago it was completely bare of any foliage.
-It is a now lush, green, and stunning sitting at the back door, continually blooming in that deep apricot colour with loose soft petals.
+It is hard to believe that my Lady of Shallot is blooming as I write because it was completely bare of any foliage just a few weeks ago.
+It is now lush, green, and stunning, sitting at the back door, continually blooming in that deep apricot colour with loose soft petals.

 The exquisite chalice shape bloom in golden orange has a surprising beauty that tends to stop you in your tracks and catches your eye every time one walks past.
 The bright glowing colour fades to a soft blush as the petals fall, so it is still beautiful even as it finishes.

 All content and Images Di Baker 2021 All rights reserved